wp-plugins/secsign/readme.txt

 = Note =

 The SecSign ID WordPress plugin uses the [SecSign ID API](https://github.com/SecSign/secsign-php-api).
-The API requests from the ID server a so-called access pass (a session and a pass icon) which must be confirmed on the smartphone.
-In order to enable the plugin to establish a connection to the ID server, the curl packet (http://php.net/manual/de/book.curl.php) must be installed for PHP, and the web server on which the WordPress site is running must be able to reach the ID server under https://httpapi.secsign.com.
+The API requests from the SecSign ID server a so-called access pass (a session and a pass icon) which must be confirmed on the smartphone.
+In order to enable the plugin to establish a connection to the SecSign ID server, the curl packet (http://php.net/manual/de/book.curl.php) must be installed for PHP, and the web server on which the WordPress site is running must be able to reach the SecSign ID server under https://httpapi.secsign.com.
 Otherwise, you have to make changes in the settings for firewall and/or proxy.

 = Add the Login Widget =